Azure/Edge-infrastructure-quickstart-template-ado/doc/Drift-Detection.md

 <details>
 <summary> Can I configure the behavior for the type of drift to detect? </summary>

-By default, drift detection in `.pipelines/drift.yml` shows both *state drift* and *configuration drift* in drift summary, but it reports drift only if *state drift* is found.
+By default, drift detection in `.pipelines/drift.yml` shows both *state drift* and *configuration drift* in drift summary, but it reports drift only if *state drift* is detected.
 You can configure this behavior with two parameters:
 * `driftReportType`: Specifies the type of drift detection result to show in drift summary.
 Valid values are `State`, `Configuration`, or `All`. (default: `All`)
 * `markDriftType`: Specifies when to mark a stage as drifted, effective only when `driftReportType` is `All`.
 Valid values are `State`, `Configuration`, or `All`. (default: `State`)